 This Agreement shall continue until Services are completed in accordance with industry standards and to the satisfaction of the Client, or until the Services are terminated.

-If Client has a Monthly Plan, Client may terminate Services at any time without penalty.
-Upon cancellation, Services will be provided up to the last day of the paid month with no proration of fees.
+If Client has a Monthly Plan, Client may terminate Services at any time by giving 30 days notice.
+The client will then have at least 1 more monthly payment and EcomBalance will complete the monthly books for the months paid.
+Upon cancellation, Services will be provided up to the last day of the paid month with no pro-rating of fees.
 If there is paid work-in-process, EcomBalance will be reasonably allowed to complete that month’s Services to fulfill the obligation of payment received.
 EcomBalance will deliver all written or electronic materials obtained by EcomBalance in the course of servicing the Client within 60 days after the end of Services.
 If Client has an Annual Plan, Cliet may not terminate Services until the end of the then-current one-year period.

 If Services are terminated by the Client due to EcomBalance not completing the Services in a timely manner, Client may receive a refund of any prepaid but unused fees related to such Services, subject to the following exceptions: (i) no refund shall be paid for the current month’s Services, regardless of the day on which Client cancels the Services; (ii) Client is not entitled to any refund for EcomBalance’s termination of Services based upon Client’s breach of this Agreement.